visrealm/pico9918/README.md

 [![PICO9918 Configurator - ColecoVision](https://img.visualrealmsoftware.com/youtube/thumb/PBArYupT9qM)](https://youtu.be/PBArYupT9qM?t=9)

 The configurator was written in a [custom fork of CVBasic](https://github.com/visrealm/CVBasic) with the full source available in [/configtool](configtool).

+### Web-based Configurator

+If you don't have a device supported by the native configurator, the [Web-based PICO9918 Configurator](https://visrealm.github.io/pico9918/config/index.html) can be used to generate a config .uf2 file.
+Just drag-and-drop the resulting file onto your PICO9918 using the same method as for firmware updates.

 ## Building